johnbelamaric/blog.coredns.io/content/post/kubernetes-service-discovery-2.md

 The CoreDNS integration offers the option `pods verified`, which will verify that the IP address `w.x.y.z` returned is in fact the IP of a pod in the specified namespace.
 This prevents the spoofing of a DNS name in the namespace.
-It does however, potentially increase the size of the CoreDNS instances substantially, since now it needs to watch all pods, not just service endpoints.
+It does however, potentially increase the memory footprint of the CoreDNS instances substantially, since now it needs to watch all pods, not just service endpoints.

 Ok, enough intro - let's see how to deploy this.
 Like in the previous blog, we